 The Power of Leadership

 You are in a position to set the tone and lead by example.
-Your employees are looking up to you for what is acceptable and what is not - don’t be intimidated by this, but rather look at it as an opportunity!
+Your employees are looking up to you for what is acceptable and what is not - don’t be intimidated by this, but rather look at it as an opportunity.
+Senior leaders can foster an environment that encourages risk taking and psychological safety, empowering employees to share ideas and innovate without fear of negative consequences.
 You have the power to influence culture on both micro and macro levels, from general attitudes and interactions with your employees to company-wide policies.

 Your job as a leader is to set expectations and give your employees the tools to empower them to do their jobs.
 Build trust among your employees by being transparent and encouraging two-way communication.
+Leaders can help employees feel valued by recognizing their contributions and supporting their development.
 This will strengthen relationships, as well as prevent confusion and cynicism from poor top-down communication.

 What kind of agriculture manager are you?
-Are you one that leads by example?
+Are you one who leads by example?
 Read our blog What’s Your Management Style? to learn more.

 8 Tips to Improve the Company Culture at Your Agribusiness